csiew/boilerplate_generators/README.md

 # Marble
 > **NOTE:** Marble is under active development.
-It currently only supports creating Express projects using a shell script.
-See the `marblepy` directory for progress on the *unified version* of Marble that will support numerous frameworks.
+The frontend, `marble-vue` is still a work in progress.
+Please try `marblepy` if you want to actually generate a project!

 Marble is a tool to generate templates for numerous types of projects (mostly web development).
 These will create the project directory, setup the build environment, and install packages/libraries.